Sharper (film): Madeline

 Richard dies, leaving the vast majority of his estate to Madeline.
-Due to Richard's misgivings about Tom after the incident with Sandy, Tom has been left only the bookstore.
+Due to Richard's misgivings about Tom after the incident with Sandy, Tom has been left only the bookstore and a trust.
 He has also been named chairman of Richard's foundation, while Madeline is a trustee.

 Tom hires an old family friend, Braddock, to locate "Sandra".
 Despite Madeline's attempts to convince Tom to call off the investigation, Sandy is found, heavily addicted to heroin.
 Tom wants her to stay at the apartment while she goes through detox, but Madeline is reticent.
 She speaks to Sandy, who reveals that she knows the connection between Madeline and Max.
 In return for her silence, Sandy demands that Madeline track down Max so she can confront him about abandoning her.

 Max agrees to meet with Sandy and Madeline.
 During the meeting, Tom and Braddock arrive to confirm Tom's suspicions that the three had been working together.
 Tom pulls a gun on Sandy, then on Madeline.
 Sandy forces the gun out of Tom's hands, and it is picked up by Madeline, who apparently shoots and kills Tom after he forces her to point the gun at him and pull the trigger.
 Desperate to avoid prison, Madeline immediately transfers all the money to Richard's foundation.

 Madeline, Max, and Sandy are put on a plane to Oklahoma City.
 Madeline reminds Max that she will retain control of the money, since Tom is dead and she is the trustee of Richard's foundation.
-After a distraught Sandy retreats to the bathroom, Madeline realizes that the blood on her sleeve is not real, meaning Tom is alive.
-When Madeline checks the bathroom, Sandy is gone.
+After a distraught Sandy retreats to the plane's toilet, Madeline realizes that the blood on her sleeve is not real, meaning Tom is alive.
+When Madeline checks the plane's toilet, Sandy is gone.

 Sandy

 The true nature of the scheme is revealed; having fallen in love with Tom, Sandy confesses her true identity to him, and the two devise a plan to con Madeline and Max, enlisting Tipsy and his partner Goldie—who posed as "Braddock"—to assist them.
 The meeting between Sandy and Max was planned, as was Tom's apparent shooting at Madeline's hands.
 Since Tom is still alive, he maintains control over the foundation and the money.
 Tom, Sandy, Tipsy, and Goldie meet at the bookstore to celebrate their success.
-Tom and Sandy begin to rekindle their relationship.
+Tom and Sandy rekindle their relationship.